juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 * **PVC creation failures due to `volumeHandle` conflicts**

-  This happens when two application pods try to use their own PVC, but referenced PV uses a same `volumeHandle`, you'll see errors like:
+  This happens when an application pod try to use multiple PVCs, but referenced PV uses a same `volumeHandle`, you'll see errors like:

   ```shell {6}
   $ kubectl describe pvc jfs-static